 Walk the John Muir Way

 Lace up your boots!
 A remarkable long distance walking route awaits.
 The John Muir Way stretches 134 miles across central Scotland, running from Helensburgh in the west to Dunbar on the east coast.

 It is no surprise that this route weaves past many spellbinding attractions: the glorious beaches of North Berwick on the east coast, historic Linlithgow Palace, and the ancient wonders of the Roman-built, now a UNESCO World Heritage Site, Antonine Wall, to name just a few.
 Andy Scott’s magnificent Kelpies will welcome you as you head into Falkirk.

 The ‘father of modern conservation’ was born and raised in Dunbar.
 As a child, Muir discovered the beauty of the great outdoors in this coastal town in East Lothian.
 The John Muir Birthplace Museum shares the story of his life from inside his boyhood home.

 Surfers flock to Dunbar for the waves at Belhaven Bay.
 Reward a morning’s wave-riding with fish and chips by the town’s harbour, or peruse the shops on the main street.

 Why not discover all that Scotland’s two awe-inspiring National Parks have to offer?

-At the Cairngorms National Park, discover your own inquisitive streak.
+In the Cairngorms National Park, unleash your inquisitive streak.
 Mighty and majestic, this huge expanse of mountains, moorland, forests, lochs and rivers in the Highlands is the UK’s largest National Park.
-It’s packed full of historic sites such as fascinating 13th century island castle, acres of woodland and 43 towering Munros – mountains over 3,000 feet.
+It’s packed full of historic sites such as fascinating 13th century island castle and 43 towering Munros – mountains over 3,000 feet.

 Looking for more information about this pioneering gentleman?
 Learn more about Mr Muir’s life and works at Discover John Muir.